Transitions Clinic Network Programs

 Support through—and for—primary care

-Recently released individuals with OUD need support in accessing treatment.
+People with OUD who were recently released from incarceration need support in accessing treatment.
 Simultaneously, rural providers who serve them post-release need support in providing care for this population.

 Implementing a Transitions Clinic Network (TCN) program in a primary care practice—preferably in a Federally Qualified Health Center (FQHC), which provides funding for behavioral health and navigation assistance—is a way to address the health risks and other challenges of reentry in rural communities.
 A TCN program provides recently released patients with care for chronic health conditions including OUD.
 It distributes naloxone and plays an important role in life-saving MOUD treatment.
 TCN programs can provide the spectrum of needed MOUD treatment—from induction, to maintenance, to referrals to higher levels of care—but specific TCN programs vary in where they land on this spectrum.
 For instance, some programs focus on prescribing maintenance MOUD after patients have completed the induction phase through an inpatient or outpatient treatment program, while other programs induce patients themselves and provide counseling for MOUD on site.
 Following this stabilization period after release from incarceration, patients remain in the TCN program or the broader primary care practice and continue to have MOUD prescribed in primary care.